Graph#

 Returns:

-A unique name in all the GraphView which contains this one.
+std::string A name not used in any of the GraphView which contains this node.

 inline std::string type() const#